 Sustainability, Quality, Value – Can Healthcare Have It All?

-Hospitals operate all day, every day, making their environmental footprint large, generating approximately 7,000 tons per day of infectious, hazardous and solid waste and consuming large amounts of energy and water.
+Hospitals operate all day, every day.
+Just the day to day running of a hospital, understandably, creates a large environmental footprint.
+However, when you consider the amount of Pharmaceutical and Medical products that they use each day and how wholesalers like Impact Health distribute them to the hospital, you start to get a clearer picture of just how big this footprint is.
+Hospitals need this equipment and they have to discard thinfs carefully, so they cant really be blamed.
+But hospitals are generating approximately 7,000 tons per day of infectious, hazardous and solid waste and consuming large amounts of energy and water.
 Industry involvement in and support of sustainability efforts is no longer a question of “why” or “when,” but “how.”

 While the opportunities to go green are increasingly available, too many are tied to the issues of cost, adoption and quality of care.
 “A sustainability solution is not realistic if it doesn’t take into account the burgeoning issues of healthcare reform,” says Frank Czajka, president of Medline Industries, Inc.’s ReNewal reprocessing division.
 “It also requires ongoing staff education.”